Multi-metrics adaptively identifies backdoors in Federated learning: Ranking Score

 \section{Ranking Score}

 To facilitate a comprehensive comparison that involves multiple attack methods and two metrics (\ie MA and BA), we base on the ranking score in \cite{ye2022ood} and design a new scoring rank that considers both the two metrics and the relative improvement over baseline.
 The original ranking score used in \cite{ye2022ood} aims to compare the performance over multiple domain generalization datasets while we want to compare the defense over a set of attacks.
 They first set a baseline method and for every dataset-algorithm pair, depending on whether the attained accuracy is lower or higher than the baseline accuracy on the same dataset, -1 or +1 is assigned and they add up the scores across all datasets to produce the ranking score for each algorithm. \textbf{Why don't we use the original ranking score?} The problem with the original score is, despite using +1 and -1 to indicate higher or less, the relative improvement or decrease is not explicitly accounted for in the final score, which can be problematic in our setting as defense performance varies a lot across different attacks (from $\sim 10\%$ to $\sim 90\%$) and scales of the two metrics are also significantly different (from $\sim 30\%$ to $\sim 80\%$).
 For example, if one method obtains a small improvement (\eg 1\%) on MA, but a much worse BA (decrease by 30\%), the original score method gives a +1 and -1 which makes this method as good as the baseline.
 However, sacrificing a little MA is still a good price to pay for a large BA improvement.
 Thus, we propose our new ranking score as followed.
 We first set a baseline method, \ie FedAvg.
-Then for each defense method, each attack and each metric, we calculate the relative improvement with respect to the baseline: $\text{score}_{K} = \frac{K-B}{B}$ where $K$ denotes the MA or BA of some methods and $B$ denotes the MA and BA of the baseline.
-Adding up the score for MA and BA $\text{score}_{\text{MA}}-\text{score}_{\text{BA}}$ across all attacks produces the ranking score for each defense.
-Note here we use subtraction instead of addition since a smaller BA means better defense.
-Another benefit of this metric is that we can show an average of relative improvement over the baseline, which gives us a sense of how good each method is.
-We compare our defense with previous SOTA on this metric and provide a detailed analysis in Section \ref{compare_defenses}.
+Then for each defense method, each attack and each metric, we calculate the relative improvement with respect to the baseline:

+where $K$ denotes the MA or BA of some methods and $B$ denotes the MA and BA of the baseline.
+Adding up the score for MA and BA